wangyichen1064431086/NEXT/README.md

 	npm uninstall gulp --save-dev
 	npm install "gulpjs/gulp#4.0" --save-dev

+## How to require gulp plugins in gulpfile

+We use `gulp-load-plugins` to load gulp plugins, which means you do not need to explicitly write `rename = require('gulp-rename)` in you gulp file.

+After you set `const $ = require('gulp-load-plugins')();`, which has already been included in the gulpfile, all modules under `node-modules` directory beginning with `gulp-` will be aumotmatically attachend to the `$` object.

+Say, you want to use `gulp-rename`, just write `$.rename()`.
+If you want to use `gulp-html-min`, write `$.htmlMin`, with hyphen replaced by `camelCase`.

+## Require node modules in gulpfile.

+1. Put all `require` statement at the beginning of the file.

+2. Use `const` as much as possible to enforce stricter type check.

+## Tasks
+- `gulp mustach` Build static html file from mustache template `view/index.mustache`.
+The template's json data is under `model`.

+- `gulp htmllint` Validate html markup.

+- `gulp styles` Build css from scss with `node-sass`. `client/main.scss` should be the single entry point.
+All other scss files should be imported into this file.

+- `gulp scripts` Build CommonJS style for frontend. `client/main.js` should be the single entry point.
+All other js files should be `require`d into this file.
+For js files not written in CommonJS way, simpy `require('./file-path')` without `var mymodule=` part.

+- `gulp js` For production build only.

+- `gulp lint` Lint js with `eslint`.

+- `gulp serve` Run a server and watch file changes.

+- `gulp clean` Delete `dist` and `.tmp` directries.

+- `gulp html` `useref` build html, css and js into `dist` directory.

+- `gulp requestdata` Get latest page from serve, remove `#roadblock`, `.header-container`, `.nav-place-holder`, `.footer-container` and `.app-download-container` element, and put it under `views/frontpage/` as `latest.mustache` for `views/index.mustache` to include.
+Run this task manually only when you want to update the body content.

+- `gulp home` is the previous task rewritten.

+- `gulp build` to build assets and copy into `dist`.

+- `gulp datastamp` generates `timestamp.html` file.

+- `gulp copy` copies files to server directory.

 ## Goals
 ### Design
 Redesign the www.ftchinese.com for best content display on all devices.